bvillasen/blog/astro/_posts/2020-08-25-modeling_IGM_T0.md

 * Free-Free emission (Bremsstrahlung)

-The cooling and heating rates depend on the ionization fractions of H and He, for these reason the ionization states of both elements have to be integrated simultaneously with the temperature.
-The number density of the chemical species $$x$$ follows the following equation:
+The cooling and photoheating rates depend on the ionization fractions of H and He, for these reason the ionization states of both elements have to be integrated simultaneously with the temperature.
+The number density of the chemical species $$X$$ follows the following equation:

 $$\frac{d n_X}{d t}= -3 H n_X + \Gamma_{\gamma, X} n_X  + \Gamma_{e,X} n_e n_X + \alpha_X n_e n_X $$